psf/the-invisibles/content/english/about/process.md

 ##### YouTube workflow

+Since Season 2, we publish to our own [PyPodcats YouTube channel](https://www.youtube.com/channel/UCePGQ8r9XBT04eiEYw5uq6Q), so there is no need to go through The PSF anymore.
+Credentials are on Notion.

-- Once videos, transcript, and writeups are done, share the Speaker Folder with The PSF (Marie Nordin)
+- Once videos, transcript, and writeups are done, upload the captioned trailer and full episode videos to the PyPodcats YouTube channel
-  - At this point: the artwork and writepups should also be on the Speaker Google Drive folder
+  - At this point: the artwork and writeups should also be on the Speaker Google Drive folder
-  - Provide the YouTube title and description via Google Docs (include the docs on Google Drive)
+  - Use the write-ups as the basis for the YouTube title and description
-  - DM her on The PSF Slack
-- Let her know that the episode is ready for publishing to YouTube
-  - Schedule it for publishing
+- Schedule each video for publishing, matching the dates in the webpage frontmatter
   - Usually we do it on 9 AM US Eastern timezone / 1 PM UTC
-- Once YouTube video has been uploaded, update the webpage with the YouTube ID in the frontmatter
+- Once the YouTube videos are uploaded, update the webpage with the YouTube ID in the frontmatter

 ##### Scheduling